juliansmart18/decoderring/readme.md

 - javascript functions that encode and decode messages
 ## caeser shift
 - takes in an input string and shift value
-- encodes/decodes by shifting each character in the input by the shift value (based on position in the alphabet)
+- encodes/decodes by shifting each character in the input by the shift value (based on original position in the alphabet)

 ## polybius square
 - encodes input messages based on alphabet in a grid